flyx/OpenGLAda/README.md

    significant differences between these two, the most prominent being that GLFW 3 can handle multiple windows.
 You can set the desired GLFW version for the binding at compile time.
+ * [SOIL][10]: The *Simple OpenGL Image Library*.
+This is a very tiny library for loading image files into OpenGL textures.
+It is public domain.
+Because it's so tiny, it is linked directly into OpenGLAda.
+Its source is included in the OpenGLAda sources.

 OpenGLAda supports MacOSX, Windows and X11-based systems.